 Number of downloads

 App download data is probably the easiest way to track the popularity of your minimum viable product.
-As the name implies, this KPI has to do with the number of times that an app gets downloaded to a device.
-You can keep tabs on this metric on the app marketplace or use a standalone analytics tool.
+As the name implies, this KPI is related to the number of times an app is downloaded.
+You can fetch this data from the app marketplace or use a standalone analytics tool.

 Percentage of active users

-Daily active users (DAU) to monthly active users (MAU) is a popular metric to track user engagement.
+Daily active users (DAU) to monthly active users (MAU) is a popular metric used for tracking user engagement.
 Essentially, it's the proportion of your daily active users over your monthly active users, expressed as a percentage.
 Your definition of active can be based on app login or any other activity that brings value.
 You then need to divide DAU by MAU to get the ratio percentage.
 The rule of thumb is that your apps need to have a 20%+ percentage of active users.

 Percentage of paying users